joaduo/xpathwebdriver/README.md

 ...
 ```

-may keep hanging arround.
+may keep hanging around.
 You may want to kill them

 ```
 # check the wanted process is alive